vikbert/taskr/website/src/docs/getting-started.md

 ```

 As you can see, all Taskfiles are written in [YAML format](https://yaml.org/).
-The `version` attribute specifies the minimum version of Task that can be used
+The `version` attribute specifies the minimum version of Taskr that can be used
 to run this file.
 The `vars` attribute is used to define variables that can be
 used in tasks.
 In this case, we are creating a string variable called `GREETING`
 with a value of `Hello, World!`.